kavengagne/ClipboardHistory/README.md

 * Configurable clipboard events detection.
 (Global / Visual Studio instance).
 * Duplicate entries prevention for the History List.
 * Adaptable color scheme to fit with the selected theme in Visual Studio.
-* Configurable ToolTip allows you to peak at the full clipboard item text.
+* Configurable ToolTip allows you to peek at the full clipboard item text.

 ## Getting Started